-There were no outstanding reimbursements or payments due to any trustee as at 30 June 2022.
+There was an outstanding payment for sitting fees of \$174 due to one trustee as at 30 June 2023.

-Where a trustee is also a member of PSBS, member contributions or benefit payments are made in accordance with PSBS rules and governing legislation.
-No sitting fees were paid during 2021-22 (2021: nil).
+Where a trustee is also a member of PSBS, member contributions or benefit payments are made in accordance with PSBS rules and governing legislation. \$174 of sitting fees were incurred during 2022-23 (2022: nil).